kronus-lx/TCP-Packet-Communication/README.md

 ## 📌 Purpose

-This repository provides a simple yet illustrative example of TCP communication between a client and a server written in Python.
+This repository provides a simple yet illustrative example of TCP communication between a client and a server written in C#.
 It is designed as an educational tool to help users understand the lifecycle of a TCP connection, including the connection setup, data exchange, and connection teardown.

 In addition to the source code, a pre-recorded `.pcap` (packet capture) file is included to allow for in-depth analysis of the TCP communication using tools like **Wireshark** or **tcpdump**.

+This is purely for educational purposes only!

 ---